Dutch Schirick: Life

 After one season, and one time at bat, Schirick declined an offer to go the minors, and decided to pursue a career in law.
-In 1921 he organized a semi-professional team, the Colonels, in Kingston, New York.
-Major league teams would, on occasion, play exhibition games against the Colonels.
+In 1921, he organized a semi-professional team, the Colonials, in Kingston, New York, and managed and played for the team in its early days.
+The Colonials were a dominant force in Hudson Valley semi-pro baseball until their demise in 1927, and played nine exhibition games against major league teams.

 Schirick was also involved in local politics and was Chairman of the Ulster County Democratic Party in 1927.
 In 1932, he was a New York delegate to the Democratic National Convention in Chicago.
 Schirick served as a New York Supreme Court judge for the Third District from 1935 to 1961.

-Judge Harry Schirick died in Kingston, November 12, 1968 and is buried in Mount Marion Cemetery, Mount Marion, New York.
+Judge Harry Schirick died in Kingston, November 12, 1968, and is buried in Mount Marion Cemetery, Mount Marion, New York.